Cardiff Mela

 The Cardiff Mela is also part of Cardiff Festivals which is a series of events that include live music, street theatre, open-air theatre, children’s entertainment and funfairs.
 Cardiff Festival provides a mix of popular, well-established and new events that take place in the city centre and around Cardiff Bay.

 The Mela was founded by Imran Iqbal who is currently the event's artistic director and coordinator.

+The Cardiff Mela is one of the UK's longest running mela festivals.

+2006 Event

+The inaugural Cardiff Mela took place in Roath Park on Sunday 28th May 2006 with a small number of local vendors and performers.

+2007 Event

+The 2007 Cardiff Mela took place in Coopers Field on Sunday 29th July 2007 with headline performance from the Sona Family.

+2008 Event

+The 2008 Cardiff Mela took place at the Roald Dahl Plass on Sunday 29th June 2008 with headline performance from Imran Khan (singer).

+2009 Event

+The 2009 Cardiff Mela took place at the Roald Dahl Plass on Sunday 9th August 2009 with headline performance from H Dhami.

 2010 Event

+The 2010 event took place on Sunday 8th August 2010 and featured performances from Stereo Nation & Bombay Rockers.
 In 2010, the Mela was part of a special national partnership entitled 'Planes, Trains and Rickshaws' which saw the two performers start their day in Cardiff Bay, followed by a trip down the M4 to the London Mela, then flying north to end their journey on the Edinburgh Mela stage, performing at all three events in the same day.
 The event itself was headlined by the Bombay Rockers and Imran Khan, however Imran Khan was unable to perform due to ill health.

 2011 Event

-The 2011 event took place on Sunday 24 July 2011 and featured performances from Stereo Nation, Mumzy Stranger, Jernade Miah, Mohammed Uzzal miah Panjabi by Nature, Panjabi Hit Squad, Junai Kaden, Juz D. The event was hosted by Tommy Sandhu and Noreen Khan from the BBC Asian Network.
+The 2011 event took place on Sunday 24th July 2011 and featured performances from Stereo Nation, Mumzy Stranger, Jernade Miah, Mohammed Uzzal miah Panjabi by Nature, Panjabi Hit Squad, Junai Kaden, Juz D. The event was hosted by Tommy Sandhu and Noreen Khan from the BBC Asian Network.

 2012 Event

-The 2012 event took place on Sunday 15 July 2012.
+The 2012 event took place on Sunday 15th July 2012.
 Artists who performed at the event included Imran Khan (singer), H Dhami, Jassi Sidhu & Apache Indian.

 2013 Event

-The 2013 event will take place on Sunday 30 June 2013.
+The 2013 event took place on Sunday 30th June 2013.
 Artists who performed at the event included Juggy D & Jaz Dhami.

 2014 Event

-The 2014 event took place on Sunday 14 September 2014.
+The 2014 event took place on Sunday 14th September 2014.
 Artists who performed at the event included Lehmber Hussainpuri & Team PBN.